New Strategies for PPP Loan Forgiveness

 Safe Harbor Methods for PPP Loans

-Austin began with the Small Business Administration’s safe harbor thresholds.
+The webinar began with the Small Business Administration’s safe harbor thresholds.
 He explained that PPP loans under $2 million didn’t require additional documentation to prove economic need, whereas loans above $2 million did require information to support why the loan was needed and that there are resources in place to ensure business continuity.

 The $2 million threshold is important because the SBA has issued a similar threshold for audit requirements of PPP loans.
 What this means is that PPP loans above $2 million are more likely to be audited by the SBA.
 Regardless of loan size, SBA audits can happen up to six years from when the loan was issued.
 Since the statute of limitations is much longer, documentation becomes even more important.

-Austin pointed out that the PPP loan application has a checkbox where borrowers are required to indicate whether the loan is more than or less than $2 million.
+The PPP loan application has a checkbox where borrowers are required to indicate whether the loan is more than or less than $2 million.
 This sort of operates as a red flag that essentially makes it easier for auditors to identify larger PPP loans.

 Paid or Incurred Expenses